KQM-git/TCL/characters/pyro/yanfei.md

 When Done Deal is used:

-* Creates a shield that absorbs up to 75% of Yan Fei's Max HP for 15s
+* Creates a shield that absorbs up to 45% of Yan Fei's Max HP for 15s
 * This shield absorbs Pyro DMG 250% more effectively
 {% endtab %}

 {% tab title="C5" %}
-### Legal Cheat Sheet
+### Abiding Affidavit

 Increases the Level of Done Deal by 3.
 {% endtab %}